danfuzz/samizdat/doc/language-guide/02-data.md

 A group of mappings with multiple keys that map to the same value can be written in a short-hand using the same range and interpolation syntax as with lists.
+In addition, a comma-separated list of keys enclosed in parentheses can be used in the key position;
+in this form, naked identifiers have the same string-literal interpretation as with individual identifiers.

 An entire other map can be interpolated into a new map by listing the map to interpolate followed by a `*`.
 To avoid ambiguity between a